mikaelmattsson/mikaelmattsson.github.io/_posts/2014-01-13-openemu-lets-a-go.md

 [<img src="/images/openemu-application-window.jpg" alt="{{title}}">](/images/openemu-application-window.jpg)

-OpenEmu is an open source project to bring video game emulation to OSX as a first class citizen.
+OpenEmu is an open source project bringing video game emulation to OSX as a first class citizen.
 Emulators like the Super Nintendo, Nintendo 64 and Sony PlayStation are all playable in OpenEmu.

 > For the first time, the 'It just works' philosophy now extends to open source video game emulation on the Mac.
-With OpenEmu, it is extremely easy to add, browse, organize and with a compatible game pad, play those favorite games (ROMs) you already own - *[OpenEmu Website](http://openemu.org/)*
+With OpenEmu, it is extremely easy to add, browse, organize and with a compatible game pad, play those favorite games you already own - *[OpenEmu Website](http://openemu.org/)*

 Adding games to [OpenEmu](http://openemu.org/) is a real treat.
 You drag and drop [ROM](http://en.wikipedia.org/wiki/ROM_image) files into OpenEmu to add and run them.
 Whenever a new game is added, OpenEmu will automatically download and display its original box art.

 Playing with third party controllers like an Xbox 360 controller or an PlayStation 3 controller works like a charm.
 OpenEmu detects the controller automatically and has its setup ready to go.

 ### Installation
-The easy way is to visit [OpenEmu's Website](http://openemu.org/).
+The easiest way is to visit [OpenEmu's Website](http://openemu.org/).
 There you can download both a stable and experimental release.
-Installing it like any other Mac application.
+Install it like any other Mac application.

 [Homebrew-cask](https://github.com/phinze/homebrew-cask) is another option for those who like to administer their Mac applications distributed as binaries.